What Exactly is ATS and How to Ensure your Resume Complies?

 Do not use fancy formatting or tons of images and text boxes because it will make your resume harder to read for the ATS.
 Many ATS systems convert resumes to text only, so any part of your resume that is not in plain text (i.e., inside an image) will not be seen.
 Avoid using large amounts of graphics, and do not include a photo of yourself.
 Stick to more common section headings like “Work Experience” and “Education” so the ATS can quickly sort your information.
 Do not use uncommon fonts that you need to download; stick to conventional fonts like Arial, Tahoma, Times New Roman or Cambria.

 However, there are some things you can use to help your resume stand out to the employer, such as using bold or italic lettering, you can underline headings and URLs.
 You can also use color, ATS will show everything as one color, but it is okay to use color in your resume.
 But remember to use neutral tones and it is better to stick to only 1-2 colors.
 You can include bullet points because they are an easy way to organize important information.
 Ditch the fancy templates and revert to a clean and easy-to-read resume design.
-When writing your resume, there is a lot to consider, but with a little bit of practice, you can ensure that your resume is being seen by employers and start getting interviews!
+Writing a resume involves many details, but with practice, you can make sure employers see it and invite you to interviews.